Jeff Pickler

-Jeff Blaine Pickler (born January 6, 1976) is an American professional baseball coach.
-He was the game planning and outfield coach for the Cincinnati Reds of Major League Baseball (MLB).
-He has also coached for the Minnesota Twins.
+Jeff Blaine Pickler (born January 6, 1976) is an American professional baseball coach who currently serves as the bench coach for the Colorado Rockies of Major League Baseball (MLB).
+He has previously coached in Major League Baseball (MLB) for the Minnesota Twins and Cincinnati Reds.

 Early life and career

 Pickler was born in Garden Grove, California.
 He attended Foothill High School in Santa Ana, California, where he played for the school's baseball team.
 He then enrolled at Cypress College, where he played college baseball for the Cypress Chargers for one season.
 He then transferred to the University of Tennessee to continue his college baseball career with the Tennessee Volunteers.
 In 1997, he played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League, helping to lead the Gatemen to the league title.

 In 1998, Pickler was named the Southeastern Conference Baseball Player of the Year.
 He graduated magna cum laude from Tennessee.
 The Milwaukee Brewers selected Pickler in the 11th round of the 1998 Major League Baseball draft; he played in Minor League Baseball for the Brewers, Texas Rangers, and Colorado Rockies organizations for eight years.